Detailed Explanation of Component Decorator Identifiers

 }

-4. @classInfo()
+4. Component Group Management: @classInfo()

 The decorator identifier @classInfo()

-The custom component scripts of developers are default located under Add Component -> Custom Component Script
+Developers' custom component scripts are by default located under Property Settings

-panel, as shown in Animation 4-1.
+, as shown in Animation 4-1.

 (Animation 4-1)

-, the decorator identifier @classInfo()
+, we can use the decorator identifier @classInfo()

 const { regClass, property, classInfo } = Laya;